carpentries-incubator/python-packaging-publishing/CONTRIBUTING.md

 In exchange,
 we will address your issues and/or assess your change proposal as promptly as we can, and help you become a member of our community.

+This project adopts a code of conduct from
 Everyone involved in [Software Carpentry][swc-site] and [Data Carpentry][dc-site] agrees to abide by our [code of conduct](CONDUCT.md).